UPTokenizing/digitalIdentity/apigateway/README.md

       sudo docker run -it --network TokPhyAppNetwork -p 5500:5500 -p 9876:9876 -v  <PATHL>:/apigateway  apigateway

-  Then, go to the path:
+  Now, you must stay within the ganache's instance, then go to the path:

       cd /apigateway/apigatewayApp